 There are so many bad products and scams out there, which people spend their hard-earned money on trying to find that magic answer.

 I really believe there is more dishonest information out there than honest, and for this reason its no wonder people struggle.
 I will never ever try and sell you or even recommend some magic fat burning pill or powder.
 99% of the time they are horrible products designed to sell you a dream and then take your money.
 To understand how to burn fat you need to know how the body puts it on.

 This is simple.
 If you eat more calories then you burn off over the day, you will store those extra calories as fat.
-So to know how to burn fat you just reverse the process.
+So to burn fat you just reverse the process.
 If you eat fewer calories then you burn off each day, your body has to grab that extra energy from somewhere (fat stores).
-Now, unfortunately, there are other places your body can grab this energy from but if you go through the BFG nutrition section, starting with “Nutrition for building muscle – introduction to BFG way” you will learn exactly how to make sure you lose fat and nothing else when in a calories deficit.
+Now, unfortunately, there are other places your body can grab this energy from but if you check out the links below, you will learn exactly how to set up your very own nutrition plan, so your body burns fat efficiently.

 This shows your body will change and adapt to cope with whatever training you throw at it the most.

-There are many views on what HIT cardio is.
-An hour long circuits class where you are on a station for 1 minute then rest for 1 minutes is by some classed as HIT training.
-However, to me, this most certainly is not a true HIT session.
+There are many views on what HIIT cardio is.
+An hour-long circuits class where you are on a station for 1 minute then rest for 1 minute is by some classed as HIIT training.
+However, to me, this most certainly is not a true HIIT session.